Many people are confused about strength training vs bodybuilding. Understanding the difference is important to achieving your goals.

 The stronger you become, the more active you will remain as you get older.
 The more active you remain, the higher your quality of life.

 Now that you know the difference between strength training vs bodybuilding, you can erase those intimidating images of bodybuilders flexing on the stage.
-You can rest assured that you will not look like the behemoth Olympian athletes lifting over 500 pounds.
+You can rest assured that you will not look like the behemoth Olympian weightlifters who can lift over 500 pounds.

 Your goal is to improve your strength so that you can live a long, healthy life, pursue your passions and interests, and spend as much time with your loved ones as possible.
 You aren’t concerned with how your muscles look when flexed.
 You just want to know that they are strong enough to support your body as you enjoy your life.

 If you have yet to start strength training, make sure to start out slow.
-You can gradually increase the amount of weight that you lift, the difficulty of your movements, and the number of repetitions performed.
+Whether you choose to increase strength with weight training or body weight exercises, your goal is to gradually increase the amount of weight that you lift, the difficulty of your movements, and the number of repetitions performed.

 You may feel weak and unprepared for this type of activity right now, but you just might impress yourself with how quickly you will improve.